TBM1337/norecoil-fixed-BY-TBM1337/README.md

 **I used this in the 14th season and felt it had a good effect.
 However, the author of the 15th season has not been updated yet.
 I have studied and improved it myself.
 Although it is not the same as before, it is still effective**

-**The principle is as follows.
-There are three groups of press gun data in each row of TXT files in the pattern folder**
+>**The principle is as follows

+**There are three groups of press gun data in each row of TXT files in the pattern folder**